jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

     | **Print Document Style** | Tick this checkbox to print out bulk report or send batch email |
     | **Include Cancelled Documents** | Tick this checkbox to include cancelled documents in the listing |

-2. If you Tick Print Document Style , you will see that you will able able to choose purchase document report format.
+2. If you Tick Print Document Style , you will be able to choose a purchase document report format.

     ![print-stock-document-listing5](../../../static/img/usage/stock/stock-report/print-stock-document-listing5.png)